maxmind/MaxMind-DB/MaxMind-DB-spec.md

 ### array - 11

 An array type contains a set of ordered values.
 The length information for arrays indicates how many values it contains, not its length in bytes.
+This size can be zero.

 This type uses the same algorithm as maps for determining the length of a field's payload.